rmetzler/render-as-markdown/README.md

 And there is the underline Notation for H1 (===) and H2 (---).
 This notation is easier to scan in ASCII files, but its not as simple to implement in Markdown templates as the #-notation is.
 So I wrote two little helpers classes.

+### Link

+Links in Markdown have a URL and optionally text and hint.

 ### List